On the statistical properties of fluid flows with transitional power-law rheology in heterogeneous porous media: Numerical method

 with

 If we now differentiate this functional, we obtain:

 This set of equations is quite cumbersome.
-However, the main advantage of this approach lies in the fact that, for a given $\vec u$ and $\vec \mu$, finding the saddle point for $\vec u$ and $\lambda$ eqs \eqref{eq:dPsi_dv}-\eqref{eq:dPsi_dlambda}, is equivalent to solving:
+However, the main advantage of this approach lies in the fact that, for a given $\vec u$ and $\vec \xi$, finding the saddle point for $\vec u$ and $\chi$ eqs. (\ref{eq:dPsi_dv}-\ref{eq:dPsi_dlambda}), is equivalent to solving:

-with the boundary conditions $\lambda= P_{in}$ and $\lambda = P_{out}$.
-This is a standart linear Darcy's equation with a source term, which can thus be solved using standart methods.
-Here, a second order finite difference method was used.
-It is important note that in these equation the permeability is homogeneous and constant, which allows a very fast solution at each step.
+with the boundary conditions $\chi= P_{in}$ and $\chi = P_{out}$.
+This is a classical linear Darcy equation with a source term, which can therefore be solved using classical methods.
+Here, a second order finite difference method has been used.
+It is important to note that in this equation the permeability is homogeneous and constant, which allows a very fast solution at each step.

-For the given field $\vec v$, $\lambda$ and $\vec \mu$, the minimization of $\Psi$ with respect to $\vec u$, is equivalent to solve:
+For the given field $\vec v$, $\chi$ and $\vec \xi$, the minimization of $\Psi$ with respect to $\vec u$, is equivalent to solve:

 which represents an implicit problem.
 This can be solve numerically or analytically.
-With our particular function $g(\norm{u})$, an analytical solution can be found for some exponents $n=1/4, 1/3, 1/2, 3/4 \;\; \rm{ and } \;\; 1$.
-Solutions are given in the next section.
+With our particular function $g(\norm{u})$, an analytical solution can be found for some exponents $n= 1/3, 1/2, 2/3, 1, 3/2, 2 , 3$.
+Solutions are given in a following section.